MichalRendek/ppds/README.md

 In my solution to the problem, the call of smokers alternates evenly so that each one is first and once a second.
 This solution proves to be sufficient to solve the problem.

+## Task 2 / the problem of savages
+### Description
+Develop a program that solves the modified synchronization problem of throwing savages (Dinning Savages).
+There are several chefs in the tribe.
+When the savage finds out that the pot is empty, he wakes up ALL the chefs who can help each other cook and cook together.
+ONLY ONE chef will tell the waiting savage that he is cooked.
+The chef puts portions into the pot, not savages!

+### Solution
+I use code from lecture, remake some functions and add this in solution

+#### First step
+Set semaphore signal for all cookers
+>       117    print(f"divoch {sid}: budim kuchara")
+>       118    # signal for all cookers
+>       119    shared.emptyPot.signal(cooker_number)
+>       220    shared.fullPot.wait()

+#### Second step
+Add barrier for waiting for all cookers and do code one by one
+>       89    shared.cooker_wait.wait(last="\n")

+#### Thirty step
+Add counter in shared and increment it after every thread of cooker.
+If is last cooker, signalize full pot for savage and reset cooker counter

+>       92    shared.cookers += 1
+>       93    if shared.cookers == cooker_number:
+>       94        putServingsInPot(shared)
+>       95        # signal for savages
+>       96        shared.fullPot.signal()
+>       97        shared.cookers = 0